-Transfer dealings in China have garnered interest from football fans all over the country, especially after Sbobet 优惠码 online betting platform was launched for the Chinese market.
+Transfer dealings in China have garnered interest from football fans all over the country.
 Two giants of the footballing world now reside in Shanghai.
 With the likes of captain Hulk and Oscar, it seems hardly surprising that Shanghai SIPG FC lie on top of the table.
 The Red Eagles were founded in 2005 and are now title contenders ever since it began to lure in talent from abroad.
 The combined attacking force costs the team a whopping £54 million for Oscar and £50 million for Hulk.

 The Super League